 backspace

 There are a few unusual exhibition spaces at the National Art School where students and staff can propose projects.
-Over a period of six weeks in 2nd semester 2022 I gradually created a work in one called Backspace Projects, a black MDF wall connecting between two staircases and closing in a ground-floor teaching space behind it.
-The work was titled ‘9 figures’ and was made with linen yarn I rubbed with beeswax, steel tacks and colour dots of aluminium cut from drink cans.
+Over six weeks in 2022, I gradually created a work in one called Backspace Projects, a black MDF wall connecting two staircases.
+9 figures was made with linen yarn I rubbed with beeswax, steel tacks and colour dots of aluminium cut from drink cans.

 9 figures explores potentials of a material line and repurposed post-consumer waste to delineate serial non-objective forms that gradually develop into an ecology of geometric entities.